Privacy Policy

 Use of Aggregated and De-Identified Information.
 We may use and share de-identified, aggregated, anonymous usage and/or other information that does not constitute Student Personal Information about the use of our Student Tools by Teachers and Student Users, in the manner permitted by applicable law including to understand usage, demonstrate effectiveness, make recommendations, and inform future development and improvements.

 Who We Share Information With.
-We do not sell Student Personal Information and we only share Student Personal Information in the following ways:
+We do not sell Student Personal Information, and we only share Student Personal Information in the following ways:

 • Within the classroom or school.
 Student Tools enable Teachers to interact with Student Users for sharing, completing, and receiving educational instruction and assignments electronically.
 Teachers will have access to all Student Information including Student Users’ engagement with the Student Tool, the name or nickname, and other profile information about Student Users, and Responses.
 If Student Users collaborate on a Response, collaborating Student Users will be able to see each other’s names and added Response information.